earthstar-project/earthstar-pub/README.md

 Run an HTTP server which hosts and replicates Earthstar workspaces.

 Options:
+  -p, --port <port>   Which port to serve on
+                        (default: "3333")

-  -p, --port <port>  Which port to serve on (default: "3333") --readonly         Don't accept any pushed data from users (default: false) -c, --closed       Accept data to existing workspaces but don't create new workspaces.
+  --readonly          Don't accept any pushed data from users
                         (default: false)

-  --unsigned         Allow/create messages of type "unsigned.1" which do not have signatures.
-                     This is insecure.
-Only use it for testing.
-  -h, --help         display help for command
+  -c, --closed        Accept data to existing workspaces but
+                        don't create new workspaces.
+                        (default: false)

+  -d, --discoverable  Allow workspace addresses to be discovered
+                        via the web interface.
+Only use
+                        this for testing purposes.
+                        (default: false)
 ```

 ## Developing